 What Could Possibly Happen if a Private Utility is Hit?

 If you don’t bother to locate private utilities before doing a digging project, you are actually exposing your team to the risk of getting injured or killed when underground utilities are hit.
 Private utility location is after all not just a protocol but a matter of safety.
-It prevents many undesirable things from happening such as accidents that can cause injuries or even death, damage to utility lines and possible disruption of a company’s operations, and damage to excavating equipment.
-All of these translate to unnecessary costs, time lost and possible legal obligations.
+It prevents many undesirable things from happening such as accidents that can cause injuries or even death, damage to utility lines possible disruption of a company’s operations, and damage to excavating equipment.
+All of these translate to unnecessary costs, time lost, and possible legal obligations.

 When is the Need to Call the Public?